Luke-Luo1/POPDG/docs/PopDanceSet_Description.md

 python create_dataset.py --extract-baseline --extract-jukebox
 ```
 - Note：The 'high_quality_dataset' file contains a list of clips with high dance quality (the dance movements extracted through [HybrIK and HybrIK-X](https://github.com/Jeff-sjtu/HybrIK) are nearly flawless, superior to the extraction quality of other dances in the database).
 You can adjust the `repeat_count` for data augmentation in the './dataset/load_popdanceset.py' file (a recommended `repeat_count` of 2 is sufficient).
 This adjustment can make the generated dance movements more stable and smooth, although it will significantly increase the training time.

+# The pipeline of creating your own dataset
+1. Based on certain criteria, select dance videos that ensure a certain level of quality (as current monocular pose estimation algorithms still struggle with videos featuring rapid changes in camera angles or incomplete visibility of the dancer’s body).
+2. Utilize monocular pose estimation algorithms to extract dancer's pose features.
+There are two implementation paths: one is through algorithms that directly estimate poses in the SMPL human body format; the other is through algorithms estimating other body format poses, which are then converted to the SMPL format.
+3. Pay attention to the extraction results; the most important data include the root joint's 3D position, the pose data of the body joints, and the camera's scaling dimensions.
+4. Visualize and render the extraction results to discard any videos where the dance pose extraction is not satisfactory (this step is also very important as a measure to ensure the quality of the dataset).